 Parent Guide to

-Parent-teacher interviews or meetings provide an opportunity for you to work together with your child’s teacher.
-You can partner with your child’s teacher to identify your child’s strengths and areas where support may be needed, share strategies that have been effective at home or school, and identify ways in which you can work together to create consistency across home and school to achieve the student’s goals.
+Parent-teacher communication provides an opportunity for you to work together with your child’s school.
+You can partner with your child’s teacher to identify your child’s strengths and areas where support may be needed, share strategies that have been effective at home or school, and identify ways in which you can work together to create consistency across home and school to achieve your child’s goals.

-The following tips can provide a prompt or support for you in preparation for meeting with your child’s teacher:
+The following tips can provide a prompt or support for you in preparation for communicating with your child’s teacher:

 1. Be ready

-Write down any areas you specifically want to talk about, and bring this list to the meeting.
+Write down any areas you specifically want to talk about beforehand, and bring this list to the conversation.

 2. Have a positive attitude